svalleau/quickq/README.md

-# quickq
+# QuickQ
-Prediction of partition functions using trained ML estimators.
+Quick prediction of partition functions, Q, using trained machine learning estimators.

-This repository consitutes the final products of the works: [DOI]
+This repository contains the final products of the works: [DOI]

 ## Installation
-To use the tool, install and activate the conda environment, and then install the package.
+To use the software, install and activate the conda environment, and then install the package.

 ```
 conda create --file environment.yml --name <new_env_name>